sage-code/.github/profile/contribute.md

 # Contribution

-Anybody can fork our open source repositories, but we have also private repositories that are accessible only to our core team members.
-A core tem members can be: Mentor, Developer or Student.
-Having one of these roles you can have direct access to private repositories.
-When you have direct access you can work in development branches and commit to main branch and you can accept PR for open source contributors.
+Anybody can fork our open source repositories and contribute, but we have also private repositories that are accessible only to our core team members.
+A core tem member have direct access to private repositories.
+When you have direct access you can work in development branches and commit to main branch.
+Our mentors are also code maintainers.

 **Guests**

-As a guest or prosspector you can visit our homepage and start learning how to code.
+As a guest/student or developer you can visit our homepage and start learning how to code.
 You do not have to register or login.
 We host two courses: Software Engineering and Programming Languages.
 You can learn principles of programming from zero to hero in shorter time than school.
-Our courses are focussed on fundamentals and theory.
+Our courses are focussed on fundamentals.
 For advanced programming you can follow documentation and work on projects.
-There is no schedule for courses, you can start learning any time and pause or continue in your own free time.
-We do not track your progress.
+There is no schedule for courses, you can start learning any time and pause or continue in your own time.

 **Community**

 You can join our community on Discord, Google, Reddit or Twitter.
-After you join, you can claim a new role on chat room.
+After you join, you can claim a new role on Discord chat room.
 We do not have any registry or database and we do not collect e-mail addresses nor phone numbers.
 After you get a role you will receive an invitation for GitHub in your e-mail.
-You can accept this invitation to become member in our team and get access to projects.
+You can accept this invitation to become member in our core team and get access to projects.

 **Invitations**